The pros and cons of whether I should use a dummy!

 - Put a few in the cot (maybe 4-5).
 You can buy and connect them to a comforter, which can make life easier.
-Click link below to purchase http://sleepytotaustralia.com.au
+Click the link below to purchase http://sleepytotaustralia.com.au

-- Every time you have to replace the dummy, make sure you put your baby’s hand onto the dummy.
+- Every time you have to replace the dummy, make sure you put your baby’s hand on the dummy.
 Then guide the dummy into their mouth, making sure they keep a hand on it.

 - Over time, they will automatically start to do this themselves.